matreshkajs/matreshka-router/README.md

 **matreshka-router** is powered by  ``Matreshka.Router`` class.
 It accepts only one argument - router type (``"hash"``, ``"history"`` or a custom string).

 By default, the library creates two instances of ``Matreshka.Router`` with types ``hash`` and ``history``.
-They are live at ``Matreshka.Router.hash`` and ``Matreshka.Router.history``. **matreshka-router** uses lazy initialization so when you just attach the script onto webpage, the library does nothing.
+They live at ``Matreshka.Router.hash`` and ``Matreshka.Router.history``. **matreshka-router** uses lazy initialization so when you just attach the script onto webpage, the library does nothing.

 For these two types of instances the singleton pattern is used.
 That means when you're trying to create another instance of ``hash`` routing via ``new Matreshka.Router('hash')``, the ``Matreshka.Router.hash`` will be returned instead of new instance creation.
-This logic centralizes URL handling, gives positive effect to the performance and doesn't allow to get collisions.
+This logic centralizes URL handling, gives positive effect to the performance and doesn't make potential collisions.
 Objects which are handled by ``initRouter`` just subscribe to the changes of needed type of router.

 Custom instances (non-hash and non-history) of ``Matreshka.Router`` can be created manually in case if you generate URL for further usage.
 At this case changes of target properties don't affect on ``hash`` and don't call ``pushState``.

-### Properties
+#### Properties

 ``Matreshka.Router`` instances has 3 properties.